Bristol Palin Loses Child Custody Case, Denied Sole Custody of Son

 One particularly thorny issue in the child custody case was the fact that Johnston owed back child support, something that he acknowledged in his Facebook post.
 However, it appears that Johnston had begun taking steps to pay the back child support.

 For additional information about the Bristol Palin child custody case, view the E!
 Online article, “Levi Johnston Wins Custody Battle against Bristol Palin after Seven Years and “Around $100,000” in Legal Fees.”

 If you are considering a divorce or legal separation in New York, you should talk to a qualified divorce attorney first.
 Jonathan D. Katz is an experienced and knowledgeable divorce lawyer who will make sure that your rights are protected.
-You can contact Mr. Katz now to schedule a free consultation about your case.
+You can contact Mr. Katz now to schedule a consultation about your case.